- Creating a NAS service

 Export permissions for newly created exports

-Access permissions for newly created filesystem
+Access permissions for newly created filesystems

 The recommended Linux mount options are:

-Infinidat strongly recommends using hard NFS mounts with interrupts disabled, i.e. the mount options
+Infinidat strongly recommends setting the mount options

-VMware NFS Client configuration
+VMware NFS client configuration

 VMware offers less flexibility for NFS mount configuration.
 In particular, read/write block size cannot be tuned, and are fixed at 64KB.

 VMware does not use NLM for file locking.

 Follow the VMware standard recommendations for NFS datastores configuration: